vFAT - Virtual File Allocation Table

 Cons:

-• When you create a long file name with VFAT, it creates two filenames – one is the actual filename visible to Win 95, 98 & Win NT and other one is DOS alias, an abbreviated form of a long filename.
-Due to this, a single long filename occupies up to 21 directory entries, thus number of files in a root directory will be limited to a mere 24 files, unlike in FAT, on which this limit is up to 512 files.
+• When you create a long file name with VFAT, it creates two filenames – one is the actual filename visible to Win 95, 98 & Win NT, and the other one is a DOS alias, an abbreviated form of a long filename.
+Due to this, a single long filename occupies up to 21 directory entries, thus the number of files in a root directory will be limited to a mere 24 files, unlike in FAT, on which this limit is up to 512 files.
 Hence, you should use long filenames very rarely in the root directory.

 Related Information